 Homelessness program funding is directed to the entitlement communities that contribute to the Consolidated Homeless Fund to the degree to which they contribute to the fund, plus added need based on applications from service providers.
 These geographic distributions of funding are not a requirement of the Consolidated Homeless Fund, but is estimated annually based on the location of programs that have been funded in the past and the statutory requirement of entitlement ESG funds going to each respective entitlement community.
 The State's ESG funds, as a result of other funding sources that are devoted for the entitlement communities, often fund programs in Southern Rhode Island, Kent County and the East Bay, but this is not a requirement of State ESG distribution.

-CDBG-DR priority to Washington County is based on the amount of damage done by the storms for which the DR grants cover in that County relative to the rest of the state.
+which the DR grants cover in that County relative to the rest of the state.

 AP-55 Affordable Housing - 24 CFR 91.320(g)